Skip to main content

 Key Features

-• Supports various image formats
+• Supports various image formats.

-• Configurable detail level for optimization with different AI models (such as OpenAI)
+• Configurable detail level for optimization with OpenAI vision models.

 Configuration